-Successful completion of this master's degree will mean you are eligible to register with the Health and Care Professions Council and practise as a qualified professional social worker.
+Successful completion of this master's degree will mean you are eligible to register with the Health and Care Professions Council (or the newly proposed social work regulatory body) and practise as a qualified professional social worker.

 Find out more about becoming a student at Bristol, applying for a visa and the support we offer to international students.